 Who are the partners working to restore the site?

-There are five partner agencies working to restore the Parkland, collectively known as the LRNC Consortium.
+There are five partner agencies working to restore the Parkland, collectively known as the LRPPG Consortium.
 You can read more about them here.

 What is Riverside County Parks and Open Space District's role at LRPPG?

-RCPOSD retains full site ownership of the site, and has entered into an agreement with the LRNC Consortium partners.
-This agreement allows the Consortium to manage the property for the extent of five years.
-The parties will evaluate management effectiveness and desire to continue at year five (2023), at which point there will be an opportunity to extend the current contract for two additional extensions for five years each.
+RCPOSD retains full site ownership of the site, and has entered into an agreement with the LRPPG Consortium partners.
+This agreement allows the Consortium to manage the property through 2045; from there, the contract has two optional fifteen-year extensions.

 Will there be fees associated with LRPPG use?

-No fees will be charged for any resident activities or general use of the site.
-There is potential to ultimately hold fundraising activities including farm-to-fork dinners in the pecan grove; however, these will be the only activities with associated fees and all profits will be put back into resident programming at LRPPG.
+No fees will be charged for general use of the site.
+There is potential to ultimately hold fundraising activities including farm-to-fork dinners in the pecan grove; however, these will be the only activities with associated fees and all profits will be put back into community programming at LRPPG.

 What is happening to the pecan grove?
 Are the trees being removed?